PaddlePaddle/docs/doc/fluid/advanced_usage/development/new_op/new_op_en.md

 - `self.outputs` defines output and completes the same operator computation in the Python script, and returns its result from the Python script.

 <a name="Unit test for backward operators"></a>
-### Unit test for backward operators
+### Unit Test for Backward Operators

-In the reverse test:
+In the backward operator test:

 - `check_grad` is called in `test_check_grad_normal` to use numerical methods to detect gradient correctness and stability.
 - The first parameter `["X", "Y"]` : specifies gradient check for the input variables `X`, `Y`.